 A batch job is a non-interactive (no user input is possible) job.
 What happens during the batch job is controlled by the job script that is submitted with the job.
 The job enters the scheduling queue, where it may have to wait for some time until nodes are available to run the job.

 In order to allow you to monitor and debug running jobs, you can login to a compute node directly from the login node provided that you have an active job running on that node.

-To use this feature, find out which node your job is using (use e.g
+To use this feature, find out the job ID and the nodes your job is using (use e.g

-ssh n123 from the login node to login to that compute node.
+jobsh -j 374242 n525 from the login node to login to one of the compute nodes in the job.
 You can then use normal Unix tools like "top" and "ps" to monitor your job.
+Example:

 it's difficult to give exact numbers.
 If you use more than one CPU core, more than a few GB or RAM or run for longer than half an hour, please consider the impact to other users and if you can run on a compute node instead.↩